dashMrl/course_hunter/README.md

 ![summary](./assets/detail.jpg)

 ## TODOs
 - [x] containerization with docker
 - [ ] user friendly web interface
+- [ ] more detailed infomation,such as login failed or internal error
+- [ ] rewrite with TS